Scientist

 Chemists have the unique power to make novel molecules and thereby create wonderful tools to understand biological processes and materials properties.
 As toolmakers we enable ourselves and others to make fundamental discoveries

-Professor Seeberger’s research on the chemistry and biology of carbohydrates, carbohydrate vaccine development and continuous flow synthesis of drug substances spans a broad range of topics from engineering to immunology and has been documented in over 500 peer-reviewed journal articles, four books, more than 40 patents, over 200 published abstracts and more than 850 invited lectures.
-This work was recognized with more than 35 international awards from the US (e.g. Arthur C. Cope Young Scholar Award 2003, Horace B. Isbell Award 2003, Claude S. Hudson Award 2009 from the American Chemical Society), Germany (e.g. Körber Prize for European Sciences 2007, Wissenschaftspreis des Stifterverbandes 2017), Holland (Havinga Medal), Israel (Honorary Lifetime Member Israel Chemical Society), Japan (Yoshimasa Hirata Gold Medal), Switzerland (“The 100 Most Important Swiss”), the Philippines (Gusi Peace Prize 2018) and international organizations (Whistler Award 2012, Int.
+Professor Seeberger’s research on the chemistry and biology of carbohydrates, carbohydrate vaccine development and continuous flow synthesis of drug substances spans a broad range of topics from engineering to immunology and has been documented in over 690 peer-reviewed journal articles, five books, more than 60 patent families, over 200 published abstracts and more than 1.0ß0 invited lectures.
+This work was recognized with more than 40 international awards from the US (e.g. Arthur C. Cope Young Scholar Award 2003, Horace B. Isbell Award 2003, Claude S. Hudson Award 2009 from the American Chemical Society), Germany (e.g. Körber Prize for European Sciences 2007, Wissenschaftspreis des Stifterverbandes 2017), Holland (Havinga Medal), Israel (Honorary Lifetime Member Israel Chemical Society), Japan (Yoshimasa Hirata Gold Medal), Switzerland (“The 100 Most Important Swiss”), the Philippines (Gusi Peace Prize 2018) and international organizations (Whistler Award 2012, Int.
 Carboh.
 Soc.).
 In 2013 he was elected to the Berlin-Brandenburg Academy of Sciences.

-Diagnostics.
+Monoclonal Antibodies as Dignostics and Drugs.
 Rapid and reliable access to defined carbohydrates enabled Prof. Seeberger to build cell surface glycans of bacteria and parasites to identify epitopes that are recognized by the human immune system and test them in animal models.
 An antibody against Bacillus anthracis(Angew.
 Chem.
 Int.
 Ed.2005, 44, 6315) eventually provided the basis for a diagnostic kit to detect this biowarfare agent (licensed by MiproLab).
-Monoclonal antibodies as well as more recently nanobodies against surface glycans found on bacteria such as plague (Angew.
+Anti-glycan antibodies and nanobodies (Cell Chem.
+Bio.
+2022, 29, 1353) against cell surface glycans found on bacteria such as plague (Angew.
 Chem.
 Int.
-Ed.2013,52, 9524) and parasites have been developed as research tools (Methods Mol.
-Biol., 2015, 1331, 57) and as potential diagnostic and therapeutic agents.
+Ed.2013,52, 9524) and cancer cells (ACS Cent.
+Sci.
+2023, 9, 1111) have been developed as research tools and as potential diagnostic and therapeutic agents.
+Tacalyx, a MPI spin-off company is currently advancing anti-glycan antibodies to human clinical trials for the treatment of cancer.

 Peter H. Seeberger - Biographical Sketch